MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-timeline-admin.md

 ![Advanced settings in Timeline properties](media\timeline-properties-advanced-section-config.png "Advanced settings in Timeline properties")

 - **Quick entry record type**: Select the record type that you want to enable for quick create.
-For example, if Notes is selected in the drop-down list, users will see an option to quicly create a note from the timeline.
+For example, if Notes is selected in the drop-down list, users will see an option to quickly create a note from the timeline.
 When you select this option,

   | Configuration | Runtime |
   | ------------------ | ------------ |